Lalla Khedidja

-Lalla Khedidja or (لالة خديجة, Kabylian: Tamgut Aâlayen or Azeru Amghur), is a mountain in Algeria.
+Lalla Khedidja or (لالة خديجة, Kabyle: Tamgut Aâlayen or Azeru Amghur), is a mountain in Algeria.
+Located in Bouira province.
 At 2308 m, it is the highest summit of the Djurdjura Range, a subrange of the Tell Atlas.

 Geography

 This peak is located in the Akouker subrange of the eastern part of the Djurjura Range.
 It is also the highest point of the Tell Atlas itself, which is in turn part of the wider Atlas Mountain System.
 The Lalla Khedidja is usually covered in snow in the winter.